 Thai police have placed the Australian on suicide watch and said he is currently taking medication, though they would not disclose what that medication was or for what purpose.

-Douglas will be formerly charged with premeditated murder at a formal sitting of the Chiang Mai court on Monday, March 24, a charge which carries a maximum penalty of death by lethal injection.
+Mr Douglas will be formally charged with premeditated murder at a sitting of the Chiang Mai court on Monday, March 24,.
+The charge carries a maximum penalty of death by lethal injection if Mr Douglas is found guilty.

 He will also be charged with failing to have a permit to carry a firearm, and not having a licence for a firearm.